electron/notarize/README.md

 ## Notes on JWT authentication

 You can obtain an API key from [Appstore Connect](https://appstoreconnect.apple.com/access/api).
 Create a key with _App Manager_ access.
 Note down the Issuer ID and download the `.p8` file.
-This file is your API key and comes with the name of `AuthKey_<api_key>.p8`.
+This file is your API key and comes with the name of `AuthKey_<appleApiKeyId>.p8`.
 This is the string you have to supply when calling `notarize`.

-Based on the `ApiKey`, `altool` will look in the following places for that file:
+Based on the `ApiKey`, the legacy `altool` will look in the following places for that file:

 * `./private_keys`
 * `~/private_keys`
 * `~/.private_keys`
 * `~/.appstoreconnect/private_keys`

+`notarytool` will not look for the key, and you must instead provide its path as the `appleApiKey` argument.

 ## Notes on your Team Short Name